-This post was updated in December 2012 with additional photographs. the original pictures were taken in summer, newer ones in winter which enable the details of the construction of the well to be seen much more clearly.
+This post has subsequently been updated in December 2012 and again in January 2020 with additional photographs. the original pictures were taken in summer, newer ones in winter which enable the details of the construction of the well to be seen much more clearly.

 Last Sunday we visited the Holy Well of St Tegla at Llandegla in Denbighshire.
 Accounts on the internet suggested that it might be overgrown and difficult to find, but on arriving it seems as though the well has very recently undergone a rediscovery, and is now signposted and accompanied by an interpretation panel.
 This does tend to detract from the romance of the well, but at least we were able to find it quickly.